Terry Schrunk: Mayor

 Robert F. Kennedy, then the lead attorney for the Senate committee, came to Portland to testify against him.
 Jurors acquitted Schrunk in less than two hours.

 Three years later, Kennedy was managing his brother, Senator John F. Kennedy's, presidential campaign, with Oregon one of seven primaries that JFK entered.
 Kennedy's pursuit of Schrunk had angered enough Oregon Democrats that some of JFK's key supporters persuaded Kennedy operative Joseph S. Miller to ask Senator Kennedy to keep his younger brother out of Oregon.
 Although JFK largely accepted the advice, Miller's bluntness angered both brothers.
 Continued resentment by Schrunk and his supporters was seen as a contributing factor to Robert Kennedy losing the Oregon Democratic Primary to Eugene McCarthy in May 1968.

 In 1968 and 1969, he served as the president of the United States Conference of Mayors.

+Schrunk was initiated as a member of Tau Kappa Epsilon fraternity at Portland State University.

 Schrunk suffered a heart attack in October 1972 while at City Hall and was taken to the hospital where he survived.

-Schrunk died after suffering another heart attack in 1975, less than a week before his 62nd birthday.
+Schrunk died after suffering another heart attack in 1975, at age 61.